Tye Kartye: Professional

+Seattle Kraken (2022–2026)

 Kartye celebrating after scoring his first NHL regular-season goal.

 On March 1, 2022, the Seattle Kraken signed Kartye to a three-year, entry-level contract.
 During the 2022–23 season, Kartye recorded 28 goals and 29 assists in 72 games for the Coachella Valley Firebirds.
 He led all rookies in scoring with 57 points, and was one of only eight rookies league-wide to play in all 72 of his team's games during the regular season.
 Following the season he was awarded the Dudley "Red" Garrett Memorial Award, and named to the AHL Rookie All-Star team.

 On April 16, 2023, Kartye was recalled by the Seattle Kraken.
-He made his NHL debut for the Kraken on April 26, in Game 5 of the Western Conference first round against the Colorado Avalanche during the 2023 Stanley Cup playoffs.
-He replaced Jared McCann, who was injured on a late hit by Cale Makar in Game 4.
+He made his NHL debut for the Kraken on April 26, in game 5 of the Western Conference first round against the Colorado Avalanche during the 2023 Stanley Cup playoffs.
+He replaced Jared McCann, who was injured on a late hit by Cale Makar in game 4.
 He played on the Kraken's top line alongside Matty Beniers and Jordan Eberle, and scored his first career NHL goal against Alexandar Georgiev during the second period.
 He became the eighth player in NHL history to score a playoff goal in his NHL debut, and the first since Makar in 2019.

+After the 2024–25 season, the Kraken signed Kartye to a two-year contract with an average annual value of $1.25 million.
+Prior to being placed on waivers he recorded three goals and five assists in 40 games during the 2025–26 season.
+He ranked third on team with 98 hits.
+In three seasons with the Kraken he recorded 20 goals and 21 assists in 180 career regular season games.

+New York Rangers (2026–present)

+The Kraken placed Kartye on waivers on February 26, 2026, and the New York Rangers claimed him the next day.
+There, he joined a group of bottom-six forwards hoping to contribute defensively during the Rangers' retool.